Salah-Code-Lab/RegFilter/README.md

 Testing Progress: Driver in the test Handled 127 Million Operations the test was stopped Due to the Time of my Patience

-* Performance sustained improvement is around 34-40% than before
+* Performance sustained improvement is around ~60% than before NOTE

+* After Doing some Adjustments to the Core count and amount on 6 Cores in VMWare with no Hyper-V present the Performance increase is about 60% And Not the 34-40% i assumed back then And that Includes the new ChkInt2 and ControlHiveAccessEx that were implemented newly But i am still unsure of their Stability so the New batch will be ran for about a another 100 Million Write Operations being targeted then Placement Optimizations will be done and then the Driver will be Published

 * Additional testing will be done before Publishing